biicode/docs/c++/examples/tinythread.rst

 Simple Hello World with a thread
 --------------------------------

-Now, build and run the hello example.
+Now, run the hello example.

 .. code-block:: bash